-- 1. If the error codes are not displayed, use the MODE button to toggle until "Ck ENG" displays on the main line of the display. - Press and hold the MODE button to enter the diagnostics code menu. - 3.
+- If the error codes are not displayed, use the right-hand trigger switch to toggle until "Ck ENG" displays on the main line of the display. - Press and hold the right-hand trigger switch to enter the diagnostics code menu. - 3.
 Record the three numbers displayed in the gear position, clock and odometer displays. - 4.
-See an authorized dealer for code details and diagnosis. - 1) Error Code Number (0-9) - 2 Suspect Parameter Number (SPN) - 3 Failure Mode Indicator (FMI)
+See an authorized dealer for code details and diagnosis.

+- 1 Error Code Number (0-9)

+- (2) Suspect Parameter Number (SPN)

+- 3 Failure Mode Indicator (FMI)